 2012-13: Vesey went from being a “bubble” player to skating on the top line for the gold medal-winning USA squad at the 2013 World Junior Championship and was Harvard’s third-leading scorer as a freshman.
 One of the final players selected for Team USA, he ended the tournament skating with high profile scorers J.T.
 Miller (NYR) and Johnny Gaudreau (Calgary), scoring 1 goal with 4 assists and finishing +3 with 2 penalty minutes in seven games.
 The USA defeated Sweden, 3-2, in the tournament final.
 Vesey tied for the team lead in goals (11) and had seven assists, finishing -11 with 25 penalty minutes in what was a difficult season for Harvard.
 After losing four players early in the year, the Crimson finished last in ECAC Hockey.

 2013-14: Vesey was the leading scorer for Harvard as a sophomore in what was another tough season for the Crimson.
 He scored 13 goals with nine assists and was minus-six with 14 penalty minutes in 31 games.
 Expected to be one of the top teams in ECAC Hockey following the turbulent 2012-13 season, Harvard finished tied with Dartmouth for 10th in the 12-team league and was swept by Yale in a two-game first round playoff series.

-Vesey is a big winger who has the ability to become an effective power forward in the pro game.
+Vesey is a big winger who is a skilled passer and sees the game well.
 He is more than just an up-and-down player as he possesses skill and smarts that make him a dangerous player in the offensive zone.
-Vesey does not shy away from the physical game but he could still use some improvement in that area, while also needing to work on his defensive zone coverage.
+Vesey does not shy away from the physical game but could be more active in that area.
+His defensive zone coverage is inconsistent at times.